wheeyls/Rails-Locale-Sorting/README.md

 Rails Locale Sorter
 ===================
-This is a small utility to assist in generating language files, so that as you add strings to your locale files you can have them translated quickly.
+This is a small utility to assist in handling your I18n YAML files in a Ruby on Rails project.

 Installation
 ============